cloudfoundry/bosh-azure-cpi-release/docs/advanced/managed-disks/README.md

 You should **NOT** migrate the deployment if any of the following conditions is true.
 You should leave `use_managed_disks` as `false` in the manifest file in this case.

   * The region does not support managed disks.
 You can see [Azure Products by Region](https://azure.microsoft.com/en-us/regions/services/) for the availability of the Managed Disks feature.

-  * If Storage Service Encryption (SSE) is enabled once, migration to managed disks is not supported.
-Even if SSE is disabled later, you still can't migrate to managed disks.
-Please see details [here](https://docs.microsoft.com/en-us/azure/storage/storage-managed-disks-overview#managed-disks-and-encryption).

 You need to review the following checklist to prevent predictable migration failures.